CarsonScott/Online-Relationship-Learning/README.md

 ## Examples

 The following graph displays the prediction error of a single relation between two nodes as it changes over time.
 As you can see, it falls dramatically as the system trains itself to make better predictions.
-The nodes fire every 20 iterations, with 10 steps between each node's activity and that of the other.
-It is clear that relation competently converges to the spatio-temporal pattern exhibited by its input sequence.
+Firing occurs every 10 iterations and alternates between the two.
+The relation between them is responsible for making predictions about when the next firing will occur.
+Errors reflect the difference between a predicted time that a firing will occur and the observed time that it does occur.

 ![Error](https://github.com/CarsonScott/Online-Relationship-Learning/blob/master/img/Error%20rate.PNG)